em-dat/em-test/README.md

 ## Why using EM-TEST?

 The EM-DAT database is a long-lasting project that has started in 1988.
-In the past, data was encoded manually sometimes using free text fields without constraints.
+In the past, data was encoded manually, sometimes using free text fields without constraints.
 The EM-TEST framework was initially developed to identify issues in the data, prior to the redesign of the database.
 EM-TEST is to some extent redundant with many existing constraints in the EM-DAT database.